jtail/conventions/java/general.md

 ### General programming Practices

+#### Avoid misleading code and comments

+Misleading code elements are one of the biggest time wasters in programming.
+It negatively affects all aspects of readability and developers should go the distance to avoid it.

+Note: This is one of a few rules that should be applied retroactively: if the new or updated code in one file causes the content of another file to become misleading, at least a relevant TODO comment should be added.

 #### @Deprecated elements must be documented to direct reader to current api

 Deprecated program elements must be documemented using `@deprecated` javadoc tag that explains what should be used